Mel Gaynor

-Mel George Gaynor (born 29 May 1959) is a British drummer, singer and recording artist, best known as the longtime drummer for the rock band Simple Minds.
+Mel George Gaynor (born 29 May 1959) is an English drummer, singer and recording artist, best known as the longtime drummer for the rock band Simple Minds.

 Career

+Prior to joining Simple Minds, Gaynor played in the hard rock band Samson, at the same time as vocalist Bruce Dickinson.
+In 1981, he appeared in the music video for David Bowie's "Wild Is the Wind".

-Gaynor joined Simple Minds in 1982 as a session drummer for the New Gold Dream album, playing on six of the nine tracks.
-He joined the band permanently from the New Gold Dream tour onwards, as a replacement for Mike Ogletree.
+Gaynor first worked with Simple Minds in 1982 as a session drummer for the New Gold Dream album, playing on six of the nine tracks.
+He joined the band permanently later that year, after drummer Mike Ogletree was fired partway through the New Gold Dream tour.
+Gaynor's last work with Simple Minds was the recording of the Walk Between Worlds album during 2017.

 Gaynor's solo album, Come With Me, was released as a digital copy in May 2024, with a physical copy planned for release in June 2024.
 He started a tour in the autumn of 2024.

-Prior to joining Simple Minds, Gaynor played in the hard rock band Samson, at the same time as vocalist Bruce Dickinson.

-Gaynor uses Natal drums exclusively.
-His equipment list includes 24" BD 10", 12" 13", mounted toms 14", 16" floor toms 20", gong tom, various snares in wood and metal.
-Gaynor is also endorsed by TECHRA drum sticks and Remo heads.

-Personal life

-Gaynor is single and lives in London.